 As in all other religious places in Thailand, you must observe the dress code:

 Men must wear shirts and T-shirts with sleeves covering their shoulders and pants or long shorts that cover their knees.

 Women must wear blouses or T-shirts that cover the shoulders and breasts and jeans or skirts that cover the knees.
 It is forbidden to wear clothes with a wide collar from under which the shoulders are visible and a deep collar from under which the breasts are visible.
 In addition, it is prohibited to wear shorts and skirts under which the knees are visible.

 It is also forbidden for men and women to wear tight (such as leggings or sweatpants) and torn clothing (such as ripped jeans) on the temple grounds, as well as any clothing with a low waist or open belly, and see-through clothing.

 If you need a motorcycle for a trip to this place, in that case, you can rent it by contacting us.
 But if you want to book a guided tour, then we recommend GetYourGuide (you will see the list of tours below), where you can visit several iconic places of Chiang Rai, including the Blue Temple, in one trip.
 We like this tour booking system because before booking you can read tourist reviews in advance, and make the best decision when choosing a tour operator.

 The fastest way to get to the Blue Temple from Chiang Mai is to rent a car or motorcycle or take a cab.

 You can rent a motorcycle for the trip with us.
-Check out our prices for bike and scooter rentals.
+Check out our rates for bike rentals.

 The cost of a taxi service is approximately 2000-3,000 baht.
 The travel time is about 3 hours.